ronja-tutorials/ronja-tutorials.github.io/_posts/2018-05-03-interpolating-colors.md

 ## Summary
 Often you have more than one color going into the output you want to draw to the screen.
 A simple way of combining two colors is to interpolate between them based on other parameters.

-This tutorial will build on the simple textured shader (https://ronja-tutorials.tumblr.com/post/172173911737/textures), but you can use this technique with any shader including surface shaders.
+This tutorial will build on the [simple textured shader]({{ site.baseurl }}{% post_url 2018-03-23-textures %}), but you can use this technique with any shader including surface shaders.
 ![Result](/assets/images/posts/009/Result.png)

 ## Interpolate Colors